-Dioxins, PCBs and PBDEs in Human Serum Using Automated Pressurized Liquid Extraction, Multi-Column Cleanup and Concentration.
+Application Note Dioxins, PCBs and PBDEs in Human Serum Using Automated Pressurized Liquid Extraction, Multi-Column Cleanup, and Concentration via EPA Methods 1613 and 1668

 Introduction

 Because of its complexity, human serum is one of the most challenging sample matrices encountered.
 Organic contaminants often exist at low lipid concentrations (~600 mg/dl) that require extremely low detection levels and ultra clean blanks.
 The manual sample preparation process for human serum consists of multiple, time-consuming steps that are messy, difficult to reproduce and yield inaccurate results.